kirkcap/MercuryFramework/README.md

     })
 ```

-And now, with your lamp/wamp started, you are ready to open the Mercury Framework Configuration App for the first time, open a web browser and type:
+And now, with your lamp/wamp started, we are ready to open the *Mercury Framework Configuration* App for the first time, open a web browser and type:

 ```
 http://localhost:8090/my-project-config/MercuryFWConfig/
 ```

-And the Mercury Framework Configuration App will load, and you will see this initial screen:
+And the *Mercury Framework Configuration* App will load, and you will see this initial screen:

 ![Mercury Initial Screen](/r1.1/doc_images/Initial.jpg?raw=true "Mercury Initial Screen")